bkrabach/recipe-executor/ai_context/generated/python_code_tools_files.md

     async with agent.run_mcp_servers():
         print("Connected to Python Code Tools MCP server via stdio")

-        # Example conversation
+        # Example conversation with actual project path
         result = await agent.run(
-            """
+            f"""
-            Please analyze the Python code in the project directory "/path/to/your/project" using the lint_project tool.
-Focus on the src directory with this command:
+            Please analyze the Python code in this project directory using the lint_project tool.

+            Run this command:
             ```
             lint_project(
-                project_path="/path/to/your/project",
-                file_patterns=["src/**/*.py"],
+                project_path="{current_dir}",
+                file_patterns=["**/*.py"],
                 fix=True
             )
             ```

+            After running the lint_project tool, provide a detailed analysis that includes:
+            1. How many total issues were found (fixed + remaining)
+            2. What types of issues were fixed automatically
+            3. What issues remain and need manual attention
+            4. Which files were modified

-            Explain what issues were found and what was fixed.
+            Please be specific about the exact issues found and fixed.
             """
         )